🎉🎉 Congratulations! You made it to the end of a Python data science workflow…🎉🎉

 function, these are methods associated with your df

-object, so you call them with dot notation.The commands summary(df)
+object, so you call them with dot notation.🎬 Copy and paste this code:

 and str(df)